 [I posted the below previously with the second segment containing his reply in a comment.
 I wanted to get both together in a post though.
 So here goes…]

-Metacognition = just a fancy word for ‘knowing what you’re knowing’ / ‘learning what you’re learning’ I suppose.
+*Metacognition, before we start, is just a fancy word for ‘knowing that/what you’re knowing’ or ‘learning that/what you’re learning’ I suppose.

-I thought I’d copy it here and see if any of my rag-tag network of blog readers/would-be blog readers/twitter comrades might have 5 cents or pence or baht or yen worth of thoughts to drop down.
-These days I’m primarily interested in the role of metacognition in teacher learning, but it’s all absolutely of a piece for sure.
-As with most of my ‘content’ this is a raw, quickly and perhaps sloppily wrought jumble, but I trust that it points in a coherent direction…
+And I thought I’d copy it here and see if any of my rag-tag network of blog readers/would-be blog readers/twitter comrades might have their own 5 cents or pence or baht or yen worth of thoughts to add while we wait n’ wonder whether Jack’s gonna throw down.
+You know, these days I’m primarily interested in the role of metacognition in teacher learning, but it’s all absolutely of a piece for sure.
+As with most of my ‘content’ online my post to him is a somewhat uncooked, too quickly and sloppily wrought jumble, but I trust that it manages to point in a coherent direction nonetheless…

 I’m interested in the issue of metacognition in this ‘bridge between accuracy and fluency’ process that transforms the declarative ‘inert knowledge’ of language form(s) (grammar) into procedural/functional knowledge which manifests not only as basic fluency but also finally, successfully ‘bends to complexity’ in more expert ways.